SWDTP Advanced Quantitative Methods studentship

 For more information on the admissions process, please contact research.degree.admissions@plymouth.ac.uk

-Centre for Mathematical Sciences (Faculty of Science and Engineering) and Âé¶¹´«Ã½ Institute of Health and Care Research (Faculty of Health)
+Mathematical Sciences (Faculty of Science and Engineering) and Centre for Health Technology (Faculty of Health)

-The Advance Quantitative Methods (AQM) pathway is for social science researchers who wish to learn and develop advanced quantitative methods and apply them to answer substantive questions from their discipline.
+The Advanced Quantitative Methods (AQM) pathway is for social science researchers who wish to learn and develop advanced quantitative methods and apply them to answer substantive questions from their discipline.
 It is also well-suited for statistically trained researchers whose interests are more methodological.
 You will be part of an interdisciplinary research group interested in the development and application of advanced quantitative methods to address research questions in social sciences.
-Projects may involve applying statistical methods to address social science problems, or developing novel statistical methods for analysing social-science data.
+Projects may involve applying statistical methods to address social science problems or developing novel statistical methods for analysing social-science data.

 The AQM pathway at the Âé¶¹´«Ã½ is part of the Economic and Social Research Council (ESRC) , offering opportunities for funded PhD studentships.